pymeasure/pymeasure/docs/tutorial/graphical.rst

 The filename and directory input
 ################################

-By default, a ManagedWindow instance contains fields for the filename and the directory to control where the results of an experiment are saved.
+By default, a ManagedWindow instance contains fields for the filename and the directory (as part of the :class:`~pymeasure.display.widgets.fileinput_widget.FileInputWidget`) to control where the results of an experiment are saved.

 .. image:: pymeasure-fileinput.png
     :alt: The filename and directory input widget